Concussion and mTBI first aid

 Gentle physical activity helps a brain (and nervous system) recover from an injury.
 There’s some debate about exactly WHEN that activity should begin, but the latest thinking is that a gentle 30 minute walk or an easy 30 minutes on a stationary bike (perhaps ideal because the brain remains mostly stationary) can begin as soon as 24 to 48 hours after a concussion or mTBI (severe TBI may be another matter).

-Going forward: obey the 5% rule
+Going forward: obeying the 5% rule

 If you’ve ever returned to eating food after a fast, returning to activity using the 5% rule is a similar process.
 In fact, it’s even more gradual than that.
 It would be like fasting for a week, then eating 5% more food for two weeks, then 5% more food for another two weeks, and so on, until you eventually return to the original volume of food you were eating before the fast began.

-Once you’ve established your baseline tolerable exercise level, which may be a simple 30 minute walk, you can increase elements of that exercise (time, hear rate, repetitions, etc) by 5% and see if you can tolerate that without triggering symptoms.
+Once the baseline of tolerable exercise levels is established, which may be a simple 30 minute walk, physios often increase elements of that exercise (time, hear rate, repetitions, etc) by 5% and see if their patients can tolerate that without triggering symptoms.
+If any symptoms arise or are worsened by activities, a PT will often advise returning to previous levels before eventually increasing by 5% again.

 Breathing exercises